mydf-git/pydockerfile/README.md

 ### `PIPENVS`

-PIPENVS is just a fast way to set common python env variables.
+`PIPENVS` is just a fast way to set common python env variables.
 Now it is equivalent to:

     ENV PIP_NO_PYTHON_VERSION_WARNING=1 PYTHONDONTWRITEBYTECODE=1

 ### `APT [args]...`

-The `APT` command triggers a `RUN apt-get update && apt-get install -y [args]...` but using `--mount=type=cache` flag to automatically reuse apt cache between builds and also keep cache out of your docker image.
+The `APT` command triggers a `RUN apt-get update && apt-get install -y [args]...` but using `--mount=type=cache` flag to automatically reuse apt cache between builds.
+It also keeps the cache out of your docker image, reducing its size.
-It is also shorter to type, and you will never forget that `-y` again :)
+Finally, its also shorter to type.
+You will never forget that `-y` again :)

 ## Example

     # syntax=mydf/pydockerfile:1
     FROM python
     PYENVS
-    APT ncdu
+    APT curl
     PIP requests

 is a valid and concise Dockerfile that demonstrates all our features!
 To test it just copy it and run `DOCKER_BUILDKIT=1 docker build .`